Even bulky items like mattresses, dressers, and refrigerators can fit inside U-Box moving containers without much hassle.

 Each container can hold a maximum of 2,000 pounds, but this shouldn’t be an issue unless you’re moving lots of books or your grandpa’s antique paperweight collection.

-It’s also worth noting that U-Box containers measure more than 9 feet diagonally, which can come in handy for awkward items like rolled rugs.
+U-Box containers measure more than 9 feet diagonally, which can come in handy for awkward items like rolled rugs.

-Many large items fit in U-Box containers
+What fits in U-Box containers

 The answer in both cases is usually “yes.”

 Averaging about 7 feet long x 6 feet wide, most California king mattresses and box springs will fit, as will –